 Traumatic Brain Injury – TBI

-Based on recent research, we now know that TBIs can be caused by both injuries to the head as well as full body traumas and can be associated with or without a loss of consciousness.
+Recent research shows that both head injuries and full-body traumas can cause TBIs and can be associated with or without a loss of consciousness.

-Because TBIs can produce both physical and mental health problems, they have become a signature “invisible wound of war,” impacting the health hundreds of thousands of Veterans.
+Because TBIs can produce both physical and mental health problems, they have become a signature “invisible wound of war,” impacting the health of hundreds of thousands of Veterans.
 Advancements in medical technology have enabled better standards of care and treatment for TBIs sustained during military service.

 In addition, because traumatic brain injuries vary in severity and need for ongoing care, it may be possible for the Veteran to obtain Special Monthly Compensation to assist with these costs.